Stanley Grammar School: History

 Cole ran the school in two streams: a lower school, funded by the Council of Education (later Education Department), operating in their building and according to their curriculum, and the upper school, for which fees were charged and which was run independently.

 At some stage, Cole purchased the land between the schoolhouse and Commercial Street, and in 1863 began construction of his private school building, with four rooms at the rear section of what would become the present-day two-storey structure.

 Anne Parker advertised "boarding for young gentlemen" in conjunction with Cole's school.

 It became "Stanley Grammar School" in 1867, Stanley being the county in which Watervale is situated, and later the motto Discat puer ut docere possit (Let the boy learn, that he may teach) was adopted by Cole.

 In 1871, the building was extended upward, with four dormitories on the upper floor.
 A new section was added at ground floor level with another two dormitories above.

 Demand for student accommodation continued to grow, and Cole received some criticism for the standard of accommodation and decided to divorce his operations from the Council of Education.

 In 1878 made an offer (which was rejected) to purchase its school building, as he was about to embark on further building.

 In 1884, the building was greatly enlarged to something like its final form.

 Although primarily a boys' school, there were occasional girl students, and possibly female boarders.
 Subjects offered included chemistry, assaying, surveying, linear and perspective drawing, brokerage discount and commission, bookkeeping, and field subjects.
 The school operated as a night school for some time.

 Cole retired in 1904, when it appears the school closed, and he died in 1916.
 The building was left untouched by his two daughters for almost thirty years, then sold at auction.
 The building has operated as a restaurant and as a bed and breakfast accommodation.
 It has been placed on the South Australian Heritage Register and is now a classified, protected building.

 There is little to be found on Cole's assistants, though he must have had several.
-A Mr. Flett is mentioned, as is a Mrs. Jordan, later Mrs. F. W. Johnson, who opened her own private school in Watervale, then served as "house mother" at Stanley Grammar for five years.
+A Mr Flett is mentioned, as is a Mrs Jordan, later Mrs F. W. Johnson, who opened her own private school in Watervale, then served as "house mother" at Stanley Grammar for five years.
 Mrs Cole, née Hannah Peacock (1842–1928) was described in obituaries as "invaluable" and "the real house mother", but memorialists, of which there were many, only ever mention J. S. Carlyon Cole.
 By contrast, the names (at least) of many tutors at the, admittedly somewhat larger, near-contemporary Adelaide Educational Institution are known.
-Was their daughter Jessie Cole, who lived on the property until her death in March 1949, an assistant?
+It is likely their daughter Jessie Cole, who lived on the property until her death in March 1949, was an assistant.